rom3r4/drupal-contentbuilder/README.md

     $ cd sites/all/modules
     $ git clone https://github.com/julianromerajuarez/drupal-contentbuilder.git

-    (In you are using a debian-like linux distribution, ensure you have 'Drush' installed.
-    If not install it with this command)
+    (Also, ensure you have 'Drush' installed.
+If you dont have it installed, you can install it with this command using: )

+    (In debian-like systems)
     $ sudo apt-get install drush
+    (for Mac Os)
+    $ port install drush
+    (in RedHat use: )
+    $ sudo yum install drush

     (now, in your Drupal Admin console you can enable these 2 modules, and if you have drupal-contentbuilder installed, you will be able to populate directly your database with XML/METADATA data)